 - countless AI tools.

-Founding Facebook AI Research (FAIR)
+2. Founding Facebook AI Research (FAIR)

 FAIR became one of the most influential research labs in the world.

-Winning the Turing Award (2018)
+3. Winning the Turing Award (2018)

 Awarded alongside Geoffrey Hinton and Yoshua Bengio for breakthroughs in deep learning.

-Advocating Open AI Research
+4. Advocating Open AI Research

 LeCun is known for pushing for open-source AI and transparent development.

-What is Yann LeCun Doing in 2025?
+What is Yann LeCun Doing in 2026?

-- A leading voice in open-source AI.
+- A leading force in AI.

 People Also Ask